T U C S O N

 If you want to know whether unsafe levels of wireless radiation from a cell tower are entering your home, contact EMF Wellness.

-Fiber optics: The safe and super-fast alternative
+Fiber to the Premises (FTTP): The safe and super-fast alternative

 You might wonder why, if fiber optic cable is even faster than 5G wireless, it is not being brought to our houses, skipping the new small-cell towers and their unsafe radiation.
 This is exactly what around 55 cities in the United States are doing, for example, Chattanooga, the fourth largest city in Tennessee, and Longmont Colorado.